EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/time_server/README.md

 ## get_primary_server()

 GETs the primary time server and returns it.
-If no server is specified, this method will return an empty string.
+If no server is specified, this function will return an empty string.
 Example:

 ```python